How to Setting up DynamoDB Locally

 CorsParams: *

-After download, the Dynamodb file to your local OS, cd to the folder, and run the following then it should start DynamoDB on your local.
-DynamoDB has a few ways to store the database file on your local, these are -sharedDb, -inMemory and -dbPath.
-Let's see what are the difference between these three.
+After downloading the DynamoDB file to your local OS, cd to the folder and run the command.
+It should start DynamoDB on your local machine.
+DynamoDB has a few ways to store the database file locally.
+These are -sharedDb, -inMemory, and -dbPath.
+Let's see what the differences are between these three.

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar

-Use -sharedDb, will create a Dynamodb file shared-local-instance.db when starting the Dynamodb.
+Using -sharedDb will create a DynamoDB file called shared-local-instance.db when starting DynamoDB.

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

-Now, there's another way to save Dynamodb file locally by use -dbPath {path} .
-For example, you have the following command, -dbPath test2, assume test2 is a folder, first make sure the folder exists, then when you run the following command you'll see the shared-local-instance.db file at the test2 folder.
+Now, there's another way to save the DynamoDB file locally by using -dbPath {path}.
+For example, if you have the following command with -dbPath test2 (assume test2 is a folder), first make sure the folder exists.
+Then when you run the following command, you'll see the shared-local-instance.db file in the test2 folder.

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -dbPath test2

-Use -inMemory, as the name show it will save the database file on the OS' memory but will destroy once stop the Dynamodb on your local.
+Using -inMemory, as the name shows, will save the database file in the OS's memory but will destroy it once you stop DynamoDB locally.

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -inMemory

-So which is better? that'll depend on what your use for DynamoDB on your local, if you just want to test something quick you don't care where it store, then you can omit the file option or use -inMemory by destroying the file once you have done your task.
-Or you can use -dbPath to create a file path. e.g. dev or dev2 to store different DynamoDB files for a different environment.
+So which is better?
+That depends on what you're using DynamoDB for locally.
+If you just want to test something quickly and you don't care where it's stored, then you can omit the file option or use -inMemory, which destroys the file once you're done with your task.
+Or you can use -dbPath to create a file path, e.g. dev or dev2, to store different DynamoDB files for different environments.

 By default, DynamoDB uses port 8000, but you can also change the port by using the following command.
-If for some reason you need to set up a different Dynamodb file with a different Dynamodb port, you can use -dbPath with -port, cause you might have huge data to test on local before a move to the AWS DynamoDB service.
+If for some reason you need to set up a different DynamoDB file with a different DynamoDB port, you can use -dbPath with -port, since you might have a large amount of data to test locally before moving to the AWS DynamoDB service.

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb -port 8001